Saggie213/Money-Flow/README.md

 # 💰 MoneyFlow

-MoneyFlow is a modern full-stack personal finance management platform built with **React, TypeScript, Motoko (ICP backend), MongoDB, and JWT authentication**.
+MoneyFlow is a modern full-stack personal finance management platform built with **React, TypeScript, Motoko (ICP backend)**.

 It allows users to track income and expenses, manage budgets, automate recurring transactions, visualize financial data, and monitor financial health — all in a secure, responsive interface.